 Fill out the below form and we will contact you to make arrangements to get you a sign.

-To continue to educate myself and follow the recommendations for lake friendly lawn care, and to make environmentally-sound choices that will positively impact the water quality of Canandaigua Lake.
+I pledge… to follow the recommendations for lake friendly lawn care, and to make environmentally-sound choices that will positively impact the water quality of Canandaigua Lake.

 Lake Friendly Lawn Care Resources: